 In collaboration with a utility company in the city of Tianjin, we obtained newly available administrative records on daily heating usage at the household level.
-The records include 16,133 households from December 2007 to January 2017.
-An empirical challenge in the literature is that individuallymetered data are usually available only after the introduction of usage-based billing in developing countries (McRae, 2015).
-Our research design addresses this challenge because individually-metered data are available both before and after the introduction of the consumption-based billing in Tianjin.
+The records include 16,133 households from December 2007 to February 2018.
+An empirical challenge in the literature is that individually-metered data are usually available only after the introduction of usage-based billing in developing countries (McRae, 2015).
+Our research addresses this challenge because individuallymetered data are available both before and after the introduction of the consumption-based billing in Tianjin.